«Wenn öppis isch, wiäs ned set si

 On every step of the way – from the initial idea to the design, quality and perfection of the production techniques, the advertising activities and the use of our precious resources – we strive to think and work sustainably.

-By using regional Swiss craftsmanship, Feuerring works sustainably and creates a true Swiss original: The patented Feuerring – an object whose design is characterised by its combination of aesthetics and functionality.
+By using regional Swiss craftsmanship, Feuerring works sustainably and creates a true Swiss original: The patented and now copyrighted Feuerring – an object whose design is characterised by its combination of aesthetics and functionality.

 Surrounding yourself with beauty and authenticity, while staying true to your roots and values.